BlockSigner/cove/README.md

 ### Markdown wrapper components

 #### {{% markdown %}}
-Applies styling for headings, paragraphs, links, and lists (ul, ol, dl).
+Content inside of the `markdown` module is interpreted as markdown.
+Use it to write text, titles, links, and lists in the main flow of the page.

 ### Atomic components
 Components that are rather simple and used in various places throughout the website.